To be certified as a Journey Beekeeper the participant must satisfy six (6) requirements:

 1. Pass an open book written exam with a score of 90% or better.

-The written exam is open book and not timed.
+The written exam is open book.
+The written exam is timed.
+The student has 30 days from receipt to complete and return the exam.
 The exam will contain true/false, multiple choice questions and essay questions.
 Exam content is divided among three areas: Biology, Practical beekeeping, and Contemporary Issues.
 There is no one text book for the Journey Beekeeper but several that are recommended reading.

 Even though no one text book is the source for the exam questions, the recommended texts below will have the information to answer exam questions.
 Questions about contemporary issues, by virtue of their immediacy, will not necessarily be found in the suggested texts.
 University/government sites, journals and newsletters, and organizations listed in the additional resources provided to participants can provide information sources for answering questions about contemporary issues.

-2. Complete a practical exam using a Langstroth hive with a score of 85% or better.
+2. Pass a practical exam (in hive and lab) with a score of 80% or better for each section.

-The practical exam consists of three sections: an open hive inspection, evaluation of jars of honey in terms of condition as well as proper labeling, and identification of pests, parasites, and pathogens and other causes of problems in a honey bee colony.
+The 200-point practical exam consists of two sections: an open hive inspection using a Langstroth hive (100 points), and a lab examination including evaluation of jars of honey, and identification of pests, parasites, and pathogens and other causes of problems in a honey bee colony (100 points).
+The sections may be taken on separate occasions or together.
+A passing score is 80 points for each section.

 3. Engage in public service activities that earn 30 public service points and submit a worksheet detailing public service points earned.